 Everyone knew the consequences of going to see the king without any kind of invitation.
 She could have been killed, but her life was equally important as those of the Jews’, which meant she had to risk her life so as to save those of her people.
 Notably, some of Esther’s objectives were to set the King against Haman and remove Haman from the picture in any possible way.
 She had to cancel the edict that all her people were to be annihilated.
 Thirdly, she had to establish herself and her uncle as Jewish leaders and court leaders as well.
 Moreover, she had to educate the Jews to defend themselves as they showed solidarity.
 Lastly, she had to create an alternative model for politics different from one in Persia at the time.

-Notably, Mordechai had an office in the king’s court and after Esther had become queen, he hatched a plot to assassinate the king.
-While the perpetrators were hanged, Mordechai was never rewarded; however, the event was recorded in the King’s chronicles.
+Notably, Mordecai had an office in the king’s court and after Esther had become queen, he hatched a plot to assassinate the king.
+While the perpetrators were hanged, Mordecai was never rewarded; however, the event was recorded in the King’s chronicles.
 Still in the king’s courts, there was a man named Haman who had risen to become a very powerful man.
-However, Mordechai never bowed to him as Haman had requested that everybody do.
-This made Haman very angry and looked for a way that he could destroy Mordechai together with all the Jews.
+However, Mordecai never bowed to him as Haman had requested that everybody do.
+This made Haman very angry and looked for a way that he could destroy Mordecai together with all the Jews.
 The king endorsed the plan not knowing that his wife was a Jew.
 Haman sent letters to the rest of the governors alerting them of the day they would annihilate all the Jews.

 Haman – antagonist in bible story